0xjmp/mcp-tradovate/README.md

 [![smithery](https://smithery.ai/badge.svg)](https://smithery.ai)

-An MCP server implementation that provides tools for interacting with the Tradovate trading platform through a standardized interface.
+An MCP server implementation that provides tools for interacting with the Tradovate trading platform.

 ## Features